Sympathetic trunk: Structure

 The superior end of it is continued upward through the carotid canal into the skull, and forms a plexus on the internal carotid artery; the inferior part travels in front of the coccyx, where it converges with the other trunk at a structure known as the ganglion impar.

 Along the length of the sympathetic trunk are sympathetic ganglia known as paravertebral ganglia.

+Relations

+In the cervical region, the sympathetic trunk is situated upon the prevertebral fascia posterior to the carotid sheath.

 Function

 The sympathetic trunk is a fundamental part of the sympathetic nervous system, and part of the autonomic nervous system.
 It allows nerve fibres to travel to spinal nerves that are superior and inferior to the one in which they originated.
 Also, a number of nerves, such as most of the splanchnic nerves, arise directly from the trunks.